ileathan/embed-miner/README.md

 7.)
 Add username to the UI.

 8.)
-Strip all the commands from the URI, in case you want to run it nativle (not in iframe).
+Strip all the options from the URL, in case you want to run it nativle (not in iframe).

-9.) `preserve` or `p` option to not strip the commands from the URI.
+9.) `preserve` or `p` option to not strip the commands from the URL.

 10.)
+Automatically attempt to load options from localStorage if none are specified.

+11.)
+Save options to localStorage.

-Other miner tweeks.
+12.)
+Other tweeks.